oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The "d\<*n*\>" option supports arbitrary fixed point representation of values.
 For example, the Integer option `/d3` specifies an integer that is scaled by 10^3, providing three decimal digits after a "decimal point".
-So an integer Time with no option would be seconds before or after the POSIX epoch, and with `/d3` it would be milliseconds, or `/d6` would be microseconds.
+So an integer formatted as `/time` with no scaling option would be valued as seconds before or after the POSIX epoch.
+The same integer with the `/d3` option would be valued to milliseconds, or with `/d6` would valued to microseconds.
 If an integer temperature is documented to be degrees Celsius, its type could use the option `/d1` or `/d2` to give precision of tenths or hundredths of a degree.